silv3rshi3ld/WuppieFuzzCICD/README.md

 ModuleNotFoundError: No module named 'parsers'
 ```

 This happens because the script is trying to import from the `parsers` package, but when run directly, Python doesn't recognize it as part of a package.
-Always use the module approach (`python -m parsers.wuppiefuzz_parser`) to avoid these issues.
+Always use either the module approach (`python -m parsers.wuppiefuzz_parser`) or the `run_parsers.py` script to avoid these issues.

 ## Contributing